ricardojosy/stock/README.md

 # Initialization
 At the first time you run the application the user 'admin' with password '123' will be create with the ADMIN role.
-All anothers users create by the application will be BASIC role.
+All anothers users create by the application will have BASIC role.